Explaining forms, orientations and positions using form 1, the 2×3 rectangle

 An n×m rectangle with k orientations is placed in an p×p board, where q fields are missing at the side.
 The total number of positions is k×{(p+1-n)×(p+1-m)-q}

-This is a bit too general, because we will be using the only A-Puzzle-A-Day, where p=7 and q=6:
+This is a bit too general, because for A-Puzzle-A-Day 2 values are fixed: p=7 and q=6.
+So:

 The total number of positions for an n×m rectangle with k orientations is k×{(8-n)×(8-m)-6}